-We detected 1,457 customers using Spycloud Dark Web Monitor.
+We detected 1,466 companies using Spycloud Dark Web Monitor and 19 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (8%) and the most common company size is 51-200 employees (25%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

-👥 What types of companies is most likely to use Spycloud Dark Web Monitor?
+👥 What types of companies use Spycloud Dark Web Monitor?

 Company Characteristics